16 Days South Georgia and Antarctic Peninsula Penguin Safari with Quark Expeditions

 Either way, we recommend being prepared and talking to your doctor before the trip to take the necessary precautions and seasickness medication.
 For more details, read this.

-It is the guest’s responsibility to ensure they have adequate travel insurance to over them for the eventuality of no travel related to border closures, government regulation changes, etc. Quark Expeditions allows for rebooking or cancellation up to 30 days before the trip for bookings done before 30th of June.
-More details here.
-Please read our Terms and conditions here.
+It is the guest’s responsibility to ensure they have adequate travel insurance to over them for the eventuality of no travel related to border closures, government regulation changes, etc. Please read our Terms and conditions here.

 All inclusions and exclusions are detailed in the section above but this trip is all inclusive and that means all meals, drinks, including wine or beer during dinner, lectures and scheduled activities (zodiac excursions, polar plunge and shore landings) are included in the price.
 Optional activities are detailed above and carry an extra cost.

 We strongly recommend that you book extra activities as soon as possible because spaces are very limited and only a few passengers are able to join.
-Prices for activities are (where available) camping – $420, kayaking program – $1,410, paddling – $420, stand up paddling – $420
+Prices for activities are (prices subject to change) camping – $420, kayaking program – $1,410, paddling – $420, stand up paddling – $420

 Due to the nature of this trip, male companions and children are allowed on this trip since we are not chartering the boat exclusively.
 If you wish to travel with a friend, partner, family member, child, etc. they are absolutely welcome, and you can book using the same channels above, and they will receive the same benefits.
 Children above the age of